 This means that God wants us to do the right things and always try to please

-us and change us inside so that we will never want do it again.
-Obeying
+forgive us and change us inside so that we will never want do it again.

-be like disobedient Jonah!
-Obey God and your parents, and then God's
+Remember, don't be like disobedient Jonah!
+Obey God and your parents,

-children today who have never heard of Jesus and that He loves them.
-We
+many children today who have never heard of Jesus and that He loves them.

-need to pray for these children and care for them.
-You can tell them
+We need to pray for these children and care for them.
+You need

-about Jesus and how he died, so that they can go to Heaven one day and live
+can be forgiven so that they can go to Heaven one day and live there

 Perhaps like the people of Ninevah, they will listen and ask Jesus be their